Nurses are feeling more burned out than ever before.

 Dr. Chappy’s initial advice should not be ignored.
 Prioritizing your mental and physical health needs to be top priority, especially during these unusual times.
 Taking care of yourself, changing your scenery when possible, and checking out journaling are a few healthy ways to meet your needs.

 Do you want to know more about nursing degrees at Concordia?

 You can talk to someone about what a Concordia University nursing degree could look like for you.
-Feel free to book a call with one of our Inquiry Support Specialists.
-They’re equipped to answer your questions and connect you to the information you need.
+Feel free to check out our School of Nursing page.

 If this story has inspired you, why not explore how you can help further Concordia's mission through giving.